sVasi123/ext4_superblock_search/README.md

-Reads input file in 4MB chunks and searches for ext4 primary superblocks based on ext4 magic number and prints essential information about found superblocks.
+This tool was developed for data recovery from a crashed QNAP NAS.
+It reads an input file in 4MB chunks and searches for every PRIMARY ext4 superblock using the ext4 magic number and displays key information about any detected one.
+The utility is helpful for scanning IMG files dumped from LVM physical volume to locate offests of ext4 partitions (superblock minus 1024 bytes) within LVM logical volumes.